 Until that is, I processed my last roll of exposed film.
 And discovered that I only had one shot come out.
 It turns out the aperture blades, which are housed in the lens, sometimes have a problem of not opening.
-So I had a roll of 15 "amazing" photos that i was really excited to develop again at home.
+So I had a roll of 15 "amazing" photos that I was really excited to home-develop.
 Only to find that I actually only had one.

 I guess that's one of the risks of film photography.
 Those photos that didn't come out now only exist in my head.
 Probably never to be reproduced again.

 I developed my first roll of black and white film with the help of a friend.
 At first, it seems quite a daunting prospect.
 What if I accidentally get light on it?
 What if I use the chemicals in the wrong order?
 What if, what if.
 But actually, it's really rather simple.
 It takes a bit of patience (mostly to get the film onto the spool) and some good organisation.

 And the result?
 It's rather rewarding, and great to see if your shots have come out or not.

 We decided to stay overnight in the refuge de Bostan-Tornay.
 We drove to the end of the Vallee de la Manche, then splitboarded up and over the Col de la Golese, arriving at sunset.
 The refuge is very basic, with some bunks and a light and not much else.
 Add a couple of friends, sleeping bags, a stove and some food and you have all you need.